wangziqi2013/wangziqi2013.github.io/_posts/2021-09-27-cloudburst.markdown

    software defined networks.
 But this would be difficult to be implemented in a distributed and autonomous manner, which defeats the purpose of serverless and complicates lots of things.

+3. The consistency model requires publishing the working set (or at least the read set) between function instances.
+   From a transaction perspective this is unnecessary.
+   Why not just treat each DAG as a transaction, and gives its a private working space (e.g., stored in the KVS with the keys prefixed by the global ID)?
+The DAG can bring any value it has read into the working space and keep working on that private copy.
+   This is basically a concurrency control problem, and lots of elegant solutions already exists.
+You do not need to invent new systems for that.

 This paper presents Cloudburst, a serverless framework that allows functions to preserve states between invocations by using a distributed key-value store with strong consistency guarantees.
 This paper is motivated by the fact that today's serverless frameworks only provide stateless functions, which disallows